coder/docs/setup/kubernetes/openshift.md

 ```

 When creating workspaces, [configure Coder to connect to the internal OpenShift
-registry](../../admin/registries/index.md) and use this base image.
+registry](../../admin/registries/index.md) and use the base image you just created.